Paco station: Contemporary history

 The old station fell into disuse in the years following the war.
 The station was partially demolished in 1996 to make way for a shopping mall in the area.
 A new station was also built to the southwest as part of PNR's reconstruction in 2009 due to the old station building being unusable.

 The Department of Transportation and Communications started plans to restore and conserve the old station building in 2015.
 Heritage advocates including the Heritage Conservation Society welcomed the development.
 As of July 2020, the new Paco station shall be built beside the old one with a buffer zone, similar to Seoul Station in South Korea.

 According to rendered images of the NSCR freight tracks belonging to the PNR South Long Haul's northward extension to the Port of Manila will pass through the bottom of the NSCR station and behind the original building.

-Station Layout

 Nearby landmarks

 The station is near Plaza Dilao, Paco Market, San Fernando de Dilao Church, Paco Catholic School, and Colegio de la Inmaculada Concepcion de la Concordia.
 Plaza Dilao is also where the statue dedicated to Blessed Dom Justo Takayama stands.
 Skyway Stage 3 passes by the old and new stations.